pingcap/docs-cn/dev/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-dind.md

         > **Note:**
         >
-        > If the proxy is set up sucessfully, it will print something like `Forwarding from 0.0.0.0:3000 -> 3000`.
+        > If the proxy is set up successfully, it will print something like `Forwarding from 0.0.0.0:3000 -> 3000`.
 After testing, press `Ctrl + C` to stop the proxy and exit.

     2. Then, open your web browser at <http://localhost:3000> to access the Grafana monitoring interface.